-Recently we held a virtual webinar on 5G.
+Recently we held a webinar on 5G.
 Here, our experts respond to the additional questions we received after the live stream concluded.

 We believe that 5G is an evolution of 4G, where many 4G use cases can be done much better, at a larger scale or more efficiently.